eth_newBlockFilter - BNB Smart Chain

 Common Errors

-Common Errors When using the eth_newBlockFilter JSON-RPC API BSC method, the following issues may occur:
+When using the eth_newBlockFilter JSON-RPC API BSC method, the following issues may occur:

-Using the eth_newBlockFilter method in Web3 applications is beneficial as it allows developers to efficiently monitor new blocks on the BSC network without polling for updates continuously.
-This can lead to more responsive applications and reduced network overhead, enhancing the overall user experience.
+Using the eth_newBlockFilter method in Web3 applications allows developers to efficiently monitor new blocks on the BNB Smart Chain without polling continuously.
+This method enhances performance by providing a way to receive block notifications, enabling real-time updates and more responsive decentralized applications.

 Last updated